-DMA-070 Rational Express/Equation .75 .50 0 1
+DMA-070 Rational Express/Equation

+.75 .50 0 representations of rational equations.
+Topic

 This course provides a study of problems involving algebraic representations of rational equations.
 Topics include simplifying and performing operations with rational expressions and equations, understanding the domain, and determining the reasonableness of an answer.
 Upon completion, students should be able to find algebraic solutions to contextual problems with rational applications.
 (FA and SP).